Transverse spin correlation of back-to-back dihadron in unpolarized collisions: Transverse spin correlation in annihilation

 As illustrated in Fig.~\ref{fig:ee}, the LO contribution comes from $e^-(l_1) + e^+ (l_2) \to q (\to \Lambda) + \bar q(\to \bar\Lambda)$.
 In principle, we also need to consider the contribution from $q(\bar\Lambda) + \bar q(\to \Lambda)$ as well, which is rather straightforward.
 We will evaluate this part of the contribution when presenting the final result.

-Furthermore, due to the parton shower, the final state $\Lambda$ and $\bar \Lambda$ hyperons are not exactly back-to-back, whose momenta span the hadron production plane.
-The transverse spin correlation of the final state dihadron is investigated along the normal direction of this hadron production plane, i.e., $\bm{n}_T = \hat{\bm{p}}_\Lambda \times \hat{\bm{p}}_{\bar\Lambda}$ with $\hat{\bm{p}}_{\Lambda/\bar\Lambda}$ the unit vector along the $\Lambda/\bar\Lambda$ momentum direction respectively.
+In $e^+ e^-$ annihilation, we can first reconstruct the thrust axis which represents the quark and antiquark direction at LO.
+The beam axis $\bm{n}_{e^+e^-}$ and the thrust axis $\bm{n}_\text{thrust}$ thus span the production plane.
+The transverse spin correlation of the final state dihadron is investigated along the normal direction of this hadron production plane, i.e., $\bm{n}_T = {\bm{n}}_{e^+e^-} \times {\bm{n}}_\text{thrust}$.
+Due to the parton shower, the final state $\Lambda$ hyperons do not move exactly along the thrust axis.
+They differ with each other by a very small angle at high energy limit.
+Although it is more convenient to measure the transverse spin correlation along the transverse direction defined by $\bm{n}_T' = \hat{\bm{p}}_\Lambda \times \hat{\bm{p}}_{\bar\Lambda}$ with $\hat{\bm{p}}_{\Lambda/\bar\Lambda}$ the unit vector along the $\Lambda/\bar\Lambda$ momentum direction respectively, it might receive contribution from the $D_{1T}^\perp$ fragmentation function which is responsible for producing transversely polarized hadron from unpolarized parton.
 Similar to the helicity correlation defined in Refs.~\cite{Zhang:2023ugf, Li:2023qgj, Chen:2024qvx}, the transverse spin correlation is defined as